Shayan-Meher-SazPars/developer-panel/README.md

 - The project is configured to run on Replit
 - Uses Python 3.12 and web modules
-- Port 5000 is recommended for web applications
+- Port 5000 is recommended for web applications for subdomain with ssl certificate and for domain is 80 with ssl certificate

 ## Contributing